-- seed (on the cover card or board).
-Species names must be used for both plants and wildlife in addition to the common name.
-All species must be native to Oklahoma except that up to six (6) may be from cultivated crops. - 6.
-Evaluation of an Oklahoma habitat type that includes a general description of the habitat plant and animal species (species names must be used for plants and wildlife in addition to the common names) that occur within the habitat; a range map showing the habitat's distribution within Oklahoma; and threats to that habitat.
-Examples of possible habitats include: playa lakes, tallgrass prairie, cross timbers, and shortgrass prairie. - 7.
+- Educational Poster (must be 14" x 22") on careers in Natural Resources. - 4.
 Self-determined Exhibit.
 Posters must ... be 14"x 22".
 Displays must not exceed 3'x 4' (depth x width).
 Possible examples include but are not limited to: description of a Wildlife Management Area detailing area, location, habitat, management, and wildlife population trends (if known); or a poster with an emphasis on the life cycle, status, range map, and habitat of an Oklahoman threatened or endangered species.
 Species names must be used for plants and wildlife in addition to common names.
 See Lit. #721 "Self Determined 4-H Wildlife and Fisheries Project Ideas" revised 12/06 for additional examples.